Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Excellent: Thin - slightly thick

-Cushion diamond cuts are often sold in a square shape with a length-to-width ratio 1.00.
+Cushion diamond cuts are often sold in a square shape with a length-to-width ratio of 1.00.
 However, these luminous diamonds also come in rectangular shapes.
 Hence, when looking for a popular cut, buy a slightly rectangular cushion diamond.
 The length-to-width ratio of this choice should be 1.10-1.21.

 The chart below should help buyers evaluate the length-to-width aspect of cushion cut diamonds: